andreicorpo/School-work/README.md

 # School-work
 School project in C#

-Simple puzzle game made is C# for a school project.
+Simple puzzle game made in C# for a school project.